NRR385/NRR385/README.md

 ---

-## 🌍 Open Source Journey
+## 🌍 Open Source

-I'm actively building my open-source experience by contributing to projects outside my own repositories and learning how real-world collaborative development works.
+I'm actively contributing to open-source projects and learning how real-world software is developed, reviewed, tested, and maintained collaboratively.

 ### 🎮 QuickPlayZone — Cyber Highway Crosser